TaoranFu/PIA/README.md

 This is a pipeline based on Matlab to analyze and extract the colony data from Phenobooth+ images.

 ## Matlab add-ons to set up in advance
-- Image Processing Toolbox # image processing package
+- Image Processing Toolbox: image processing package
-- Active Figure Zoom for Selection Points # to zoom and pick points for `segment`
+- Active Figure Zoom for Selection Points: to zoom and pick points for `segment`

 ## Documentation